geekan/HowToLiveLonger/README_en.md

 ##### 6.2.8.
 Sitting for a long time

 * [Scientific Research Report of Chinese Resident Dietary Guidelines (2021)] (https://www.chinanutri.cn/yyjkzxpt/yyjkkpzx/yytsg/zgjm/202103/p02021031148670527.pdf)
 * Sedentary and watching TV time is related to the high risk of death, cardiovascular disease, cancer, and 2 diabetes.
-It is an independent risk factor.For a long time, every 1 hour is increased every day, the risk of cardiovascular disease increases by 4%, and cancer increases by 1%, and the risk of death increases by 3%.The long -seated time threshold with increased risk of death and CVD death is 6 \ ~ 8H/d, and the time threshold for watching the TV is 3 \ ~ 4H/D.
+It is an independent risk factor.
+For a long time, every 1 hour is increased every day, the risk of cardiovascular disease increases by 4%, cancer increases by 1%, and the risk of death increases by 3%.
+The long-seated time threshold with increased risk of death and CVD death is 6 \ ~ 8H/d, and the time threshold for watching TV is 3 \ ~ 4H/D.
 * [Guide to the WHO on physical activity and sedentary behavior] (https://apps.who.int/iris/bitstream/handle/10665/337001/978924947- chi.pdf))